RomanHotsiy/branch-release/README.md

 ```

 **WARNING**: don't specify `GH_TOKEN` in cleartext, use [travis encrypted keys](https://docs.travis-ci.com/user/encryption-keys/) instead.
-Don't worry, `GH_TOKEN` won't be output to the public logs.
-It will be replaced with xxGH_TOKENxx

 If you omit `skip_cleanup` field you should do `npm install` before run branch-release:
 ```yml